LuisaGroup/luisa-python-lang/README.md

             lc.embed_code('apply_func(f, i)')

 # Hint a parameter is constexpr
-@lc.func(n=lc.constexpr) # without this, n will be treated as a runtime variable and result in an error def pow(x: lc.float, n: int) -> lc.float:
+@lc.func(n=lc.comptime) # without this, n will be treated as a runtime variable and result in an error def pow(x: lc.float, n: int) -> lc.float:
     p = 1.0
-    with lc.constexpr():
+    with lc.comptime():
         for _ in range(n):
             lc.embed_code('p *= x')
+    return p
 ```
 ### Limitation & Caveats
 - Lambda and nested function do not support updating nonlocal variables.